island-is/island.is/libs/service-portal/core/README.md

 ### About

-Service Portal libraries are designed to be dynamically loaded into view when a user has access to their functionality and has navigated to a part if it's feature.
+Service Portal libraries are designed to be dynamically loaded into view when a user has access to their functionality and has navigated to a part of it's feature.

 ### Usage